 - If you have a shot causing pain, you might try leaving it in the frig until the last minute.

-- You can use milk cartons as needle disposal units.
-Since you cannot throw used needles into regular trash because they have body fluids (blood) on them.
+- You can use milk cartons as needle disposal units since you cannot throw used needles into regular trash because they have body fluids (blood) on them.
 Therefore, place all used syringes into hazardous waste containers.
 Obtain Hazardous Waste containers at area pharmacies.
 Follow the instructions in your area to be sure you know what to do.

-The appropriate place for intramuscular injection for those under two years of age is the vastus lateralis muscle (the thigh muscle).
+The appropriate place for intramuscular injection for those under two years of age is the vastus lateralis (thigh muscle).
 The preferred area for persons three years of age and older is the deltoid muscle over the triceps area of the upper arm.
 Giving injections in the buttocks is no longer recommended.
 However, using the upper thigh is still an option in adults, the same as in children, and you may use the upper outer hip area.
-Safe injection practices minimize the risk of injuries, infections, and non-infectious adverse events for both patients and providers.
+Safe injection practices minimize the risk of injuries, infections, and non-infectious adverse events for patients and providers.

 IM (intramuscular) injection site (dorsogluteal muscle).
-Hip injection technique administration of the dorsogluteal muscle, also known as a butt muscle or hip muscle for injection.
+Hip injection technique administration of the dorsogluteal muscle, also known as a butt or hip muscle, for injection.
 Update 2018: Due to recent research, the CDC NO longer recommends the dorsogluteal site as a potential site for intramuscular injection for nurses.
 WHY?
 The site is very close to essential structures such as the sciatic nerve and blood vessels.
-Also, a large amount of fatty tissue resides at this site, increasing the risk of a subcutaneous injection rather than an intramuscular injection.
+Also, a large amount of fatty tissue resides at this site, increasing the risk of a subcutaneous rather than an intramuscular injection.
 Therefore, avoid this IM injection site.

 A video tutorial on how to give an intramuscular injection in the ventrogluteal butt muscle. (closer to the hip).
 Produced in 2014.
 In 2017 the CDC announced new guidelines stating not to aspiration before giving an injection.

-- Aspiration caused more pain
+- Aspiration caused more pain.